Research Group News

 9/21/15 - Congratulations to Colton Lynner, who has just successfully defended his Ph.D. thesis.
 Colton will spend some time this fall at Yale finishing things off, and then will move to Tucson to start a postdoc with Susan Beck at the University of Arizona.
 Congratulations to the new Dr. Lynner!

 8/14/15 - New results from the PULSE project have just been published in Nature!
 Sanja Knezevic Antonijevic’s paper on surface wave tomography using PULSE data shows evidence for a slab tear in the northern portion of the PULSE study area, shedding light on the dynamics and temporal evolution of flat slabs and the role that the subducting Nazca Ridge plays in Peruvian flat slab dynamics.
-News releases on this paper can be found here and here.
+You can also read news releases on this work.

 8/10/15 - Goodbye to IRIS summer intern Lauren Abrahams, who just finished up a summer working on receiver function analysis for stations located near the Grenville deformation front in the eastern US.
 Lauren also did field work with our group for the MAGIC and SEISConn experiments.
 Lauren will be presenting the results of her project at the AGU Fall Meeting.
 Thanks for a great summer, Lauren - we miss you already!